Access Control Management: Access restrictions explained – Access Context

 TERRITORY team –> I have access to all accounts which are assigned to a territory I am a member of.
 Accounts assigned to territories which are sub territories of my territory are also accessible.
 Please note that the work center territories where the territories can be maintained works with a different access context – 1010 Employee!

 SALES DATA – This is a capability introduced with 1508 –> I have access to all accounts which are assigned to a sales area I am eligible for.
 The assignment of my relevant sales areas can be maintained in the employee master independent of my actual organizational assignment.

-With 1605 HFC02 (23 May 2016) development has prepared the back end switch to get replaced by a scoping option.
 This scoping option can be reached in the Business configuration (Built-in service and support –> System Management –> User and Access Management –> Compatibility mode for Access Context 1015 – “Do you want the Access Context 1015 – sales area restriction to be effective only for objects with employee or territory assignments”.